Dagenham Heathway tube station: Design

 The station consists of a central island platform—numbered 1 for westbound and 2 for eastbound—between the running tracks.
 There are four tracks through the site although there are no platforms for the London, Tilbury and Southend line.
-The full length of the platform is covered by a single canopy with a central waiting room and public toilet.
+The platforms are 700 ft in length with the 400 ft section currently in operational use under a single canopy supported by columns.
+There is a central waiting room and public toilet.

-The Art Deco ticket office is located above platform level, to which it is connected by a long sloping walkway.
+The ticket office is located on the bridge above platform level, to which it is connected by a long sloping walkway.
+The symmetry of the station facade was destroyed in the 1970s when 50 ft of the building was removed to accommodate an adjacent building.
 There is step-free access from the platform to the street.
-The design is similar to stations at Upney and Elm Park.

-Works from the 2005/6 refurbishment included provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system and improved lighting.
+The layout is almost the twin of Upney, opened the same day, although the platform buildings provided at Heathway were longer.
+As part of the public–private partnership arrangement for maintenance of the London Underground, the station was refurbished by Metronet during 2005.
+Works included provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system and improved lighting.